puppetlabs/puppet-docs/source/guides/puppetlabs_package_verification.markdown

 [repos]: ./puppetlabs_package_repositories.html

+## Unsigned Packages

+At this time, we do not sign our [OS X packages](http://downloads.puppetlabs.com/mac/) or our RubyGems.

 ## Manual Verification

 If you are using Puppet Labs' source tarballs, or are installing our RPM packages without Yum, you may need to manually verify the signatures.